jackyzha0/jackyzha0.github.io/content/thoughts/Games Agency as Art.md

 - Striving play: pursuing winning for the sake of the struggle and the intrinsic act of playing the game itself.
 	- Two clear parts:
 		1. In order to engage ourselves in striving play, I must be able to take on a *disposable end* that is treated as final.
 It builds the capacity to submerge ourselves in narrowed agential modes.
-			- Being unable to do this leads to the diffident player, who can't bring themselves top care about the game "What's the point?
+			- Being unable to do this leads to the diffident player, who can't bring themselves to care about the game "What's the point?
 It's just a game"
 		2. I must be able to bring myself to temporarily care about an end, and for that end to appear to me as final.
 But I must also be able to dispose of that end afterwards.
 This disposal helps build the capacity to step back and reflect on the value of these narrower states from a wider, less artificially clarified perspective.
 This turns out to be protective against the stickiness of narrowed agential modes and ends
 	- A successful striving player is able to do both of the above
 	- Suits calls this the [[thoughts/The Grasshopper, Games, Life and Utopia#Lusory Attitude -- the game attitude|lusory attitude]]